-2. Install ALM Octane on the first cluster node, as described in "Installation" on page 35.
+2. Install ALM Octane on the first cluster node, as described in "Installation" on page 34.

 - a.
 Verify that you have created an environment variable OCTANE REPOSITORY_DIR, as described above.
 If this variable is missing, the installation will fail. - b.
 Deploy the ALM Octane installation files on to the first node. - c.
-Configure initial site settings in octane.conf and optional configuration files. - Make sure to set the database server name to a value that all cluster nodes can access. - Enter values described in "Cluster settings" on page 50.
+Configure initial site settings in octane.conf and optional configuration files. - Make sure to set the database server name to a value that all cluster. nodes can access. - Enter values described in "Cluster settings" on page 46.
 ALM Octane validates these settings when starting.
-If they are not valid, the ALM Octane server does not start.
+If they are not valid, the ALM Octane server does not start. - d.

-- d.
 On the first node only, start the ALM Octane server by running systemctl start octane.
-See "Start the ALM Octane server" on page 64. - Caution: Never run initserver.bat on any other cluster nodes. - (Optional) If you want to set up a secure configuration for ALM Octane, follow the instructions in ALM Octane Secure Deployment and Configuration Guidelines. - 4.
+See "Start the ALM Octane server" on page 60. - 3.
+(Optional) If you want to set up a secure configuration for ALM Octane, follow the instructions in ALM Octane Secure Deployment and Configuration Guidelines. - 4.
 Log in to the first node in the cluster.
-For details, see "Log in to ALM Octane" on page 65. - Download and deploy the ALM Octane package on each cluster node.
-For details, see "Deploy ALM Octane" on page 37 and "Deploy in cluster environment" on page 40. - Caution: - Do not configure octane.conf or other configuration files on the nodes. - Do not run connectnode.sh scripts. - 6.
-On each other node, start ALM Octane by running systemctl start octane.
+For details, see "Log in to ALM Octane" on page 61. - 5.
+Download and deploy the ALM Octane package on each cluster node.
+For details, see "Deploy ALM Octane" on page 34 and "Deploy in cluster environment" on page 37.